Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Problem formulation and measure-theoretic lifting

 \section{Problem formulation and measure-theoretic lifting}

 This section introduces the dynamical and measure-theoretic setting used throughout the paper.
-Lifting dynamical systems to measure spaces is a typical technique in data-driven modelling; for example, the Perron-Frobenius operator provides a measure-theoretic linear operator of the dynamical system, which propagates the evolution of the probability distributions in time \cite{brunton2021modern,yang2023optimal,botvinick2025measure}.
-We focus on investigating the non-injectivity of the time-delay map in such measure space, and here we give a brief introduction to the related work to establish a standard notation on which we build in Section~\ref{Section three}.
+Lifting dynamical systems to measure spaces is a typical technique in data-driven modeling; for example, the Perron-Frobenius operator provides a measure-theoretic linear operator of the dynamical system, which propagates the evolution of the probability distributions in time \cite{brunton2021modern,yang2023optimal,botvinick2025measure}.
+We study the deterministic evolution of the dynamics induced by a fixed reconstruction map $F:\mathcal{M}\rightarrow \mathcal{X}$, and here we provide a brief introduction and establish standard notation on which we build in Section~\ref{Section three}.